dina-git-njit/dina_lahham_finalproj/README.md

 This is the final project intended for NJIT's CS 634.

-Please use the .doc tutorial to run this program as intended.
+Please download and refer to the .doc tutorial to run this program as intended.